 This cocktail partners well with higher-proof ryes like Wild Turkey 101 and Rittenhouse 100.
 The extra backbone in the whiskey stands up well to the large portions of brandy and vermouth.

 The sweetness in the Vieux Carré comes primarily from the Bénédictine, so you don’t want to overdo that ingredient unless you’re in the mood for a noticeably sweet cocktail.
 (One barspoon is about a teaspoon, roughly an eighth of an ounce, or 3–4 ml.)
 The sweet vermouth contributes to the sweetness, too; the more austere vermouths like M&R are good choices to avoid over-sweetening.
 The trick is to enjoy what Paul Clarke has called its “rich and decadent” nature without tipping over into excessive sweetness.

 You’ll often see the Vieux Carré served in a rocks glass, in the old-school Sazerac style.
 I enjoy it in a stemmed glass, but it seems to taste fine either way.

 When I wrote up the Saratoga, I noted that the rye and brandy combination was a delicious revelation; this drink presents that same complex fruit-and-grain flavor theme, and adds the herbal complexities of the Bénédictine.
 There seems to be a fleeting orange note there, too; I don’t know if that’s coming from the Bénédictine or from the Peychaud’s.

-I am delighted that the Vieux Carré is making a comeback.
+I am delighted to see the Vieux Carré making a comeback.
 Until a few years ago, the drink was lost and forgotten even at Hotel Monteleone; it’s encouraging to see that it has returned to the cocktail list at their famous Carousel Bar.

 It remains to be seen if that comeback will stick, though—you’re still unlikely to encounter it on your local tavern’s cocktail list.
 Fortunately it is easy to make, and the Peychaud’s is the only ingredient that might not be readily available everywhere.